NacirChahine/image-processing/README.md

 ```

 ## Warping
-Morph one image into another by defining corresponding points in both images.
-The script illustrates a smooth transition between a source and target image.
+Warp an image by defining source and destination points.
+The script showcases the effect of perspective transformations on the original image.
 ```bash
 python warp.py
 ```